modin-project/modin/README.md

 Check [this Modin docs section](https://modin.readthedocs.io/en/latest/developer/using_omnisci.html) for Omnisci engine setup.

-**Note: You should not change the engine after you have imported Modin as it will result in undefined behavior**
+**Note: You should not change the engine after your first operation with Modin as it will result in undefined behavior**

 #### Which engine should I use?

-If you are on Windows, you must use Dask as Ray does not support Windows.
-If you are on Linux or Mac OS, you can install and use either engine.
+On Linux, MacOS, and Windows you can install and use either Ray or Dask.
 There is no knowledge required to use either of these engines as Modin abstracts away all of the complexity, so feel free to pick either!